 4. Use Backup Plugins

-A quality backup plugin is an absolute must as far as securing a website is concerned.
-If your website gets compromised down the road, there is a good chance that hackers will remove all the content from it, leaving nothing but the URL link.
-This could affect your traffic as well as your business.
+A quality backup plugin is an absolute must for securing a website.
+If your website gets compromised down the road, hackers will likely remove all the content from it, leaving only the URL link.
+This could affect your traffic and business.

-Consider utilising a backup plugin, such as BackupBuddy, to ensure that you don’t lose access to the critical data on your website due to an attack.
-You can also use other highly-rated options, such as VaultPress and UpdraftPlus, to build backups of your WordPress sites.
+Consider utilising a backup plugin, such as BackupBuddy, to ensure you don’t lose access to your website’s critical data due to an attack.
+You can also use other highly rated options, such as VaultPress and UpdraftPlus, to build backups of your WordPress sites.

 5. Restrict User Access